 Where an employee works on single or multiple awards (including federal and nonfederal), a distribution of their salaries/wages and fringe benefits must be supported by a detailed job cost timesheet showing hourly work effort for all time in a pay period.
 All work effort must be clearly linked to each project and/or task in the pay period.
-Pay stubs reflecting total hours must match timesheets and be included in the documentation personnel activity report (via OPUS Project #).
+Pay stubs reflecting total hours must match timesheets and be included in the documentation.